SnoringCatGames/surfacer/README.md

 ## Annotators

 We include a large collection of annotators that are useful for visually debugging calculation of the platform graph.
-Some of these are rendered by selecting entries in the platform graph inspector and some of them can be toggled through checkboxes in the utility panel.
+Some of these are rendered by selecting entries in the platform graph inspector and some of them can be toggled through checkboxes in the inspector panel.

 ## Movement parameters